 We analyze our convertible debt instruments for embedded derivatives that may require bifurcation from the host.
 Where we determine that the embedded derivative possesses economic characteristics that are not clearly and closely related to the economic characteristics of the host contract, and a separate instrument with the same terms would qualify as a derivative instrument, the embedded derivative is bifurcated from the host for measurement purposes.
 The embedded derivative is carried at fair value with changes in fair value recognized in net loss during the period of change.
 The Fair Value of the embedded derivatives was determined utilizing a Monte Carlo Simulation ("MCS").
 The MCS model utilizes probabilities and expectations for future events, to account for the impact of a change of control transaction, initial public offering ("IPO"), next equity financing or a maturity conversion event.
 The impact of these probability weighted events are calculated over 50,000 independent iterations.
-The fair value of the embedded derivatives over the value of the convertible notes with the sement value of the events with the embedded derivatives over the value of the convertible notes with the average value over all iterations.
+The fair value of the embedded derivatives over the value of the convertible notes without these features.
+The enhanced value of the convertible notes with the embedded features is based on the average value over all iterations.